resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 artifact and it's checksum using only one request.

-## Sonatype Nexus2
+## Sonatype Nexus 2

-Sonatype Nexus2 uses SHA-1 hash to generate `ETag` header in "shielded" (a la Plexus Cipher) way.
+Sonatype Nexus 2 uses SHA-1 hash to generate `ETag` header in "shielded" (a la Plexus Cipher) way.
 Naturally, this means only SHA-1 is available in artifact response header.

 Emitted by: Sonatype Nexus2 only.